 Pioneering technical and computational tools for genome-wide DNA methylation assay.
 Dr. Ting developed MBD-isolated Genome Sequencing (MiGS), which is a cost-effective technique to survey whole genome DNA methylation patterns.
 The Ting lab also develops computational tools that facilitate sequencing data analyses and interpretation.

 Defining novel and clinically relevant functions for DNA methylation.Utilizing MiGS and other genomic tools, we have defined abnormal DNA methylation patterns throughout the genome for colon and prostate cancers.
 Knowing where these disruptions occur enables us to generate and test hypotheses regarding the function of these changes.
-We investigate both gene promoters and non-promoter regions with the goal to define context-specific functions of DNA methylation.
+The Ting lab investigates both gene promoters and non-promoter regions with the goal of defining context-specific functions of DNA methylation.

-Delineating the mechanics of DNA methylation in cancer.Wide-spread disruptions to DNA methylation patterns are well-recognized to contribute to tumorigenesis and progression, but the regulatory mechanisms that establish, maintain, and modify these patterns are still being worked out.
-We are exploring the roles for epigenetic enzymes, small non-coding RNAs, and DICER 1 in the initiation and maintenance of abnormal DNA methylation patterns in cancer.
+Delineating the mechanics of DNA methylation in cancer.Wide-spread disruptions to DNA methylation patterns are well-recognized to contribute to tumorigenesis and progression, but the regulatory mechanisms that establish, maintain and modify these patterns are still being worked out.
+Researchers in Dr. Ting’s lab explore the roles for epigenetic enzymes, small non-coding RNAs and DICER 1 in the initiation and maintenance of abnormal DNA methylation patterns in cancer.

 Select publications (full list of publications can be accessed http://www.ncbi.nlm.nih.gov/sites/myncbi/angela.ting.2/bibliography/43867867/public/?sort=date&direction=ascending)